postgresml/pgcat/CONFIG.md

 Load balancing mode
 `random` selects the server at random
-`loc` selects the server with the least outstanding busy conncetions
+`loc` selects the server with the least outstanding busy connections

 ### default_role
 ```